-As a result, the M3+ delinquency rate for all loans outstanding was 0.92% as of December 31, 2018.
+As a result of the strong performance of our Argus RM Model and our risk management measures, the M3+ delinquency rate for all loans outstanding was 1.31% as of December 31, 2019.
 Please see "-Loan Performance Data" below for more data to demonstrate the effectiveness of our risk management.